 The legal market in Nicaragua stands out for being one of Central America’s most regionalised.
 Of the firms listed in this chapter, only one – Alvarado y Asociados– remains resolutely local, opting to make use of global legal networks instead of expanding.
 This firm is in a class of its own, an outlier in a market where family firms are no longer prominent.

 García & Bodán – one of the few firms to expand throughout Central America from a Nicaraguan base – is deeply entrenched.
 Regional heavyweight Consortium Legal is also highly active in this market, basing some of its administrative management in Managua.
 Both firms are the largest in this market and provide a full-service offering.

-Another regional heavyweight, Arias, has a smaller Nicaraguan office, but the firm’s superb partnership and cross-border clout make up for what it lacks in size.
+Another regional force, Arias, has a smaller Nicaraguan office, but the firm’s stellar partnership and cross-border clout surpass what it may lack in size.
 BLP is another good example of this.

-More broadly, corporate finance forms the backbone of nearly all the firms listed.
-While real estate law features prominently (leading several firms to open offices outside the capital, particularly in the tourist hotspot of San Juan del Sur), the political and economic crisis has substantially reduced investments in that sector.
+Across the board, transactional mandates form the backbone of nearly all the firms listed.
+While real estate law features prominently, the political and economic crisis has substantially reduced investments in that sector.